movementlabsxyz/MIP/MIP/mip-34/README.md

 At an abstract level, the L2-blockchain increases by a new block in each (L2) round, and this block is the successor of the block in the previous round, the _predecessor_.
 Initially, there is a _genesis_ block with no predecessor.

 **Sequencer-Batch**.
-Each round corresponds to the processing of a _sequencer-batch_ of transactions which is proposed by the _sequencer_ (can be centralised, decentralised, shared).
+Each round corresponds to the processing of a _sequencer-batch_ of transactions which is proposed by the _sequencer_ (can be centralized, decentralized, shared).

 **L2-Block**.
-For the vast majority of cases we mean L2-blocks, thus we will ommit the "L2-" prefix, i.e. by _block_ we mean L2-block.
+For the vast majority of cases we mean L2-blocks, thus we will omit the "L2-" prefix, i.e. by _block_ we mean L2-block.
 A node with execution capability is in charge of validating the transactions in a sequencer-batch and calculate the new state.
 Since the sequencer-batches are provided by the sequencer, the new state and the state roots for a block are deterministic.
 For a sequencer-batch $b$ the state is $S_b$ and the state root is $H(S_b)$.
 From the sequencer-batch $b$ and the state $S_b$ the block $B$ is computed (which contains the information of the sequencer-batch and the state root).

 **Block-range**.
 L2-Blocks can be constructed and confirmed on L2 at a higher rate than is feasible for L1.
 We group L2-blocks into a _block-range_ that is confirmed together.